 Some parents use childcare centers.

 Oftentimes, this is something you want to get on a waitlist for or go start touring as soon as you know that you need childcare in the future.
-In many cases, while you’re pregnant or if you’re in some of the big urban centers, I know it can be a little bit less crazy in some other areas.
-But, I hear all the time about parents getting on the waitlist without knowing if it will work or not.
+In many cases, while you’re pregnant or if you’re in some of the big urban centers.
+It can be a little bit less crazy in some other areas, but parents often get on a waitlist without knowing if it will work or not.
 It’s just a lot to navigate because in some cases you have to tour the facility and pay a fee to get on the waitlist without any assurance that the childcare center has a place for your child.

 So, find out from friends and neighbors what the landscape is for childcare centers near you and if that’s something that you’re considering: Do your research early, find a care center that has a philosophy that is a good fit for your family values, maybe the location is important, maybe somewhere close in your neighborhood or maybe you’re willing to travel a little farther out for a different type of care facility.